maailma/kansa/API.md

 Finds a person's `id`, `membership` and `name` based on a slightly fuzzy lookup given some subset of the parameters `email`, `member_number`, and `name`.
 If the lookup matches more than one hit, `status` will be `multiple`.
 If no matches are found, `status` will be `not found`.
-Non-members and Child & Kid-in-tow members are not included in the results.
+Child and Kid-in-tow members are not included in the results.

 #### Response
 ```